hyperlane-xyz/hyperlane-content/CONTRIBUTING.md

 - Comments
 - Your wallet address for rewards (if approved)

+## Approval Process
+You will qualify for rewards if your content is approved by the Hyperlane team.
+This is our approval process:
+- You open a PR with your new content following these guidelines
+- Hyperlane will mark your PR with the `In review` label
+- Someone from the Hyperlane team might make some comments or request edits to your content
+- Once all comments are addressed, the content will be approved or declined within 5 days
+- We will add a comment to let you know it is approved or declined and what reward(s) you qualify for.
+If applicable, we will confirm with you how you'd like to receive the token rewards
+- Once confirmed, the PR will be merged and tokens sent.
+We will comment the transaction information

 ## Rewards
 Hyperlane will reward **approved** content in tokens, equating to these amounts in USD: